SS Californian: Aftermath

 A United States Senate inquiry into the sinking of the RMS Titanic started on 19 April 1912, the day Californian arrived unnoticed in Boston.
 Initially, the world was unaware of her proximity to the disaster.
 On 22 April, the inquiry discovered that a ship near Titanic, whose identity then was unknown, had failed to respond to the distress signals.

 The next day, a small newspaper in New England, The Clinton Daily Item, printed a story claiming that Californian had refused aid to Titanic.
 The source for the story was Californians carpenter, James McGregor, who stated that he had seen Titanics lights and distress rockets.
 On the same day, the Boston American printed a story sourced by Californians assistant engineer, Ernest Gill, with essentially the same account.

 Captain Lord also spoke with several Boston area newspapers but gave conflicting accounts.
 In a Boston Traveller article dated 19 April, Lord claimed that his ship was 30 miles from Titanic, but in a Boston Post article dated 24 April, he claimed 20 miles.
 Lord told the Boston Globe that his ship had spent three hours steaming around the wreck site trying to render assistance, but Third Officer Grove later stated that the search ended after two hours, at 10:40.
 When reporters asked Lord about his exact position the night of the disaster, he refused to respond, calling such information "state secrets".

 After the newspaper revelations on 23 April, the U.S. Senate inquiry issued subpoenas for multiple members of the crew, including Gill and Lord.
 During his testimony, Gill repeated his claims.
 Lord's testimony was conflicting and changing.
 He detailed three different ice conditions; he admitted knowing about the rockets, despite having told Boston newspapers that his ship had not seen any rockets, but insisted that they were not distress rockets.
 He also asserted they were fired not from Titanic but a small steamship, the so-called "third ship" of the night.
 Yet the testimony of Captain J. Knapp, U.S. Navy, and a part of the Navy Hydrographer's Office, made clear that Titanic and Californian were in sight of each other, and no third vessel had been in the area.

-The issue of Californians so-called "scrap log" was also scrutinised; the unofficial log from which the information in the official log is drawn, having been approved by the captain.
+The issue of Californians so-called "scrap log" was also scrutinized; the unofficial log from which the information in the official log is drawn, having been approved by the captain.
 Company policy of International Mercantile Marine Co., the parent of both Leyland Line and the White Star Line, required scrap logs to be destroyed daily.
 The official log mentioned neither a nearby ship nor rockets.
 At the British inquiry, Stone was not asked to recall the notations he had actually written in the scrap log, during his bridge-watch between midnight and 4:00 on 15 April.